7mind/izumi/doc/paradox/distage/00_distage.md

 distage Staged Dependency Injection
 ============

-distage is a modern dependency injection framework for Scala.

-Combining type safety, ease composition and separation of declaration from execution from FP, and late binding, modularity and scalability from OOP, distage brings together a fusion that retains safety and clarity of pure FP without sacrificing full runtime flexibility and configurability of traditional runtime dependency injection frameworks such as Guice.
+distage is a flexible module system for Scala that combines safety and clarity of pure FP with late binding, flexibility and malleability of runtime dependency injection frameworks such as Guice.

 ### Hello World